Home Health and Fitness 15 Unique Activities for Seniors with Dementia in 2025

 2. Create a scrapbook

 Photographs are always the best portal into nostalgia.
-Not only can it touch upon essential memories, but it also helps engage them in a conversation.
+Not only can they touch upon essential memories, but they can also help engage them in a conversation.

 3. Start cooking

 Cooking is the best way to stimulate all the senses in your body.
-The step-by-step cooking process is engaging enough for the dementia process, even if they need a little helping hand for support.
+With our easy recipes, the step-by-step cooking process is engaging enough for the dementia process, even if they need a little helping hand for support.

 4. Make pasta threading

 Pick up a needle and a pasta, and let your patient start threading.
-It serves as a good pastime and a good motor function for the body.
+It serves as a good pastime and motor function for the body.

 5. Animal therapy